themukeshmahiya/HubermanStatements/#10stress.md

  4. __Deep Social connection__ is very important to take down long term stress if we do not have any or not very much social connection or a high social isolaton then we produce _Taqi Kynan_ and it makes us more fearful paranoid, and impairs our immune system

+* adrenline and stress(short term) counter the infectionin our body and prepare us to face some conditions like exams etc